 The following topics were previously covered and/or will be covered at additional dates and locations.

 OSHA 10-Hour for General Industry

 The 10-Hour General Industry Outreach Training Program provides an entry-level worker general awareness on recognizing and preventing hazards in a general industry setting.
 Participants receive the OSHA-DOL General Industry Outreach card upon completion of the course.
 Topics include hazard identification, avoidance, control, and prevention, fall protection, emergency action plans, fire prevention, PPE, hazard communication, and more.
 The topics will be adjusted to both meet OSHA standards as well as fit the needs of course participants.

 Effective identification and control of hazardous energy will not only save your company money, it may also save a worker's life.
 Data from OSHA estimates that non-compliance with LOTO causes 120 fatalities and more than 50,000 injuries each year.
 Improper machine guarding also makes OSHA's top ten each year.
 Make sure your workers understand how to work safely around machinery.

-Many OSHA standards require employers to provide personal protective equipment to protect employees from job related injuries, illnesses, and fatalities.
-This training will cover basic regulations as well as how to properly use and maintain PPE.
 Workers who use respirators as part of their job responsibilities should take this training which covers the proper selection and use of respiratory protection, fit testing, respirator care and maintenance, and OSHA compliance.